iMagiczzz/Data-analyst-projects-Aji/README.md

 - Some salespersons made zero shipments in the first 7 days of January 2022.

 ### 💡 Business Insights:
-- Prioritize promotion of high-revenue products.
+- Should prioritize promotion of high-revenue products.
-- Review performance of inactive salespersons.
+- Should review performance of inactive salespersons.
-- Prepare inventory ahead of high-volume shipment months.
+- Should prepare inventory ahead of high-volume shipment months.
-- Focus regional strategy on stronger markets like Australia.
+- Should focus regional strategy on stronger markets like Australia.

 ### 📊 Tableau Dashboard:
 **"Awesome Chocolates Sales"** Visualization result: